-I am Subject Lead at CCCU for Theology and for Religion, Philosophy, and Ethics.
+I am Subject Lead with overall responsibility at CCCU for Theology as well as for Religion, Philosophy, and Ethics.

 BA (Birmingham), MA (Birmingham), PhD (Birmingham)

 I came to Canterbury Christ Church in 2001, having previously held the Stephenson Fellowship at the University of Sheffield.
 I have longstanding experience of the direction of degree programmes, of collaborative partnerships, and as an External Examiner.
 I have also had experience as acting Head of Department here in Canterbury.